This article will help you read and understand your pathology report for high grade serous carcinoma of the ovary.

 by Jason Wasserman, MD PhD FRCPC, reviewed on July 26, 2019

-The normal ovary and fallopian tube
+The anatomy of the ovary and fallopian tube

 The ovaries are part of the female reproductive tract.
 They are small round organs that are connected to the uterus by the fallopian tubes.
 The outer surface of the ovaries and the inside of the fallopian tubes are lined by specialized cells called epithelial cells that form a barrier called an epithelium.